Cheadle, Greater Manchester

-Cheadle (/ˈtʃiːdəl/) is a village in the Metropolitan Borough of Stockport, in the county of Greater Manchester, England.
+Cheadle (/ˈtʃiːdəl/) is a suburban village in the Metropolitan Borough of Stockport, in Greater Manchester, England.
 Within the boundaries of the historic county of Cheshire, it borders Cheadle Hulme, Gatley, Heald Green and Cheadle Heath in Stockport, and East Didsbury in Manchester.
 In 2011, it had a population of 14,698.

 Etymology

-The name of the village is first attested in the Domesday Book of 1086, in the form Cedde; from the twelfth century onwards it appears in forms such as Chedle, Chedlee, Chedlegh, and Chelle.
+The name of the village is first attested in the Domesday Book of 1086, in the form Cedde; from the twelfth century onwards it appears in forms such as Chedle, Chedlee, Chedlegh and Chelle.
 The second part of the name is agreed to come from the Old English word lēah ("clearing in woodland".
 The first part is usually agreed to come from the Common Brittonic word that survives in modern Welsh as coed ("wood").
 However, it is possible that it originated instead in the Old English word cēod ("a bag, a bag-like hollow").